JoeABR/DigitalDesign/README.md

     <img src="https://www.gnu.org/graphics/heckert_gnu.transp.small.png" width="140" height="140" />
      </p>

 >For automating and generation of executable for most platforms and across different languages compilers.
->you can change make files to just generate the build of a module or add execution as well
+>you can change make files to just generate the build of a module or add execution as well.
->all you have to do go to a module open a terminal and just run
+>all you have to do is to go to a module open a terminal and just run.
 ```shell
 make
 ```